 - some milk, if needed to spread

-6. Then carefully flip the pan over onto the prepared kitchen towel.
+- Then carefully flip the pan over onto the prepared kitchen towel.
 Slowly pull off the wax paper and discard it.
-Take the end of the towel and fold it over one side of cake, and begin to roll the cake with the towel.
+Sprinkle the surface of the cake with two tablespoons of granulated sugar.
+Then staring with narrow end of the towel, fold it over one side of cake, and begin to roll the cake with the towel.
 Then place it onto a rack to cool completely, about 1 hour.